 Although in some cases the brand name product does provide some extra quality, for everything from batteries to pain relievers you’re best off going with the generic or store brand.

-Going anywhere from $30 per month to over $150 per month, if you have enough motivation you really don’t a gym membership to stay in shape.
+Going anywhere from $30 per month to over $150 per month, if you have enough motivation you really don’t need a gym membership to stay in shape.

 In some cases when you are taking medication over the long term it can be cheaper to buy your prescription at twice the potency and then split the pills in half.
 Of course, you’ll have to consult with your physician before doing this.